michaelcaterisano/restaurant-vendor-orders/README.md

 - You want to include a small script like [`pace.js`](http://github.hubspot.com/pace/docs/welcome/) outside of the bundled code.
 - Some library may be incompatible with Webpack and you have no other option but to include it as a `<script>` tag.

-Note that if you add a `<script>` that declares global variables, you also need to read the next section on using them.
+Product that if you add a `<script>` that declares global variables, you also need to read the next section on using them.

 ## Using Global Variables